kawaicheung/naming-things/manuscript/01_Intro.md

 On the other hand, there's an immediate payoff to a codebase with well-intentioned names.
 They are the first things the programmer sees when they dig in, perhaps on their way to fixing a bug.
 They make code instantly more approachable.
 The best part is you can reap these benefits without a substantial amount of work.

+[Something about having the rare op to work on one product, monolithic, full control, and understanding some folks reading this may work in larger groups and not have as broad a reach on the entire system...  something about Sanders saying why it matters if I'm the sole dev -- and in a way its more important - my work, self-worth, working to make my own life easier is just as important a goal as if i were in a big org helping others (including myself)]

 After all, isn't that what we're all striving for?